Health Plan for Faculty and Staff

 Your HSA Contributions

-- Any other time, contribution changes can be made by submitting an HSA Salary Reduction Agreement Form to TSS
+- Any other time: Submit 2025 HSA Salary Reduction Agreement Form to TSS.

 -

 Employees elect an annual HSA contribution amount, which is spread over the remaining pay periods in the benefits year.
-For example, if an employee enrolled in the HDHP family plan for 2024, elects to contribute during Open Enrollment, $7,300 the paycheck contribution would be $7,300/24 semi-monthly paychecks = $304.17.
+For example, an employee enrolled in the HDHP family plan for 2025 makes a contribution election during Open Enrollment, $7,550 of the paycheck contribution would be $7,550/24 semi-monthly paychecks = $314.58.
 If you elect or change contributions mid-year, the annual pledge will be spread over the remaining pay periods.

 Coverage Level |